nchah/word2vec4everything/README.md

 ## Dependencies

-This project implements word2vec using Google's TensorFlow library.
+This project implements word2vec (Skip-gram model) using Google's TensorFlow library in Python 2.x.
-- Python 2.x
-- TensorFlow
+Plenty of other libraries are also used: matplotlib, nltk, and sklearn, among others.

 The TensorFlow scripts in the `python` directory are modifications to the starter code provided in the TensorFlow tutorials: [Vector Representations of Words](https://www.tensorflow.org/tutorials/word2vec/).
 Modifications include: